tudorducaru/recommender_system/README.md

 npm run start
 ```

+The website will open at the /build route.
+Navigate to the root (/) to access the app.

 ### Loading the Chrome Extension

 In the **main.js** file, change the URL of the website to match the host you are running the server on (probably localhost:*port-no*).
 The host also needs to be added to the permissions in **manifest.json**.